 The CFICC coordinates Australia’s whole-of-government efforts to respond to acts of foreign interference by:

 CFI Strategy to build on Australia’s existing counter foreign interference efforts across government creating an integrated and coordinated domestic and international program that responds to foreign interference activities

 - coordinating outreach efforts and advice to sectors and systems at risk from foreign interference

-- enhancing engagement with culturally and linguistically diverse communities to strengthen their ability to challenge manipulation and coercion from foreign actors
+- enhancing engagement with culturally and linguistically diverse communities to strengthen their ability to challenge manipulation and coercion from foreign actors.

+A large part of the NCFIC’s responsibility is to develop approaches to deter and prevent foreign interference in Australia.
 This includes making Australians more resilient against the threat of foreign interference and better informed to prevent it.